AnswerDotAI/uvws/README.md

 # uv workspace

-`uvws` is a way to get something like a conda base env, but for uv. uv is far from being a full replacement for conda, but if you only need python packages then with uvws you may find it sufficient.
+`uvws` is a way to get something like a conda base env or homedir python, but for uv. uv is far from being a full replacement for conda, but if you only need python packages then with uvws you may find it sufficient.

 ## Setup